Egypt Landmarks - 26 Famous Landmarks in Egypt to Explore

 However, today the tombs are well-lit and well-marked.
 This makes it easy for tourists to discover these ancient tombs allowing for a very memorable experience.

-Are you looking to visit the Valley of the Kings with a tour?
+Join a tour to see the Valley of the Kings

 Citadel of Qaitbay